How to Rank on ChatGPT: The 2026 Guide to AI Search Visibility

 Here is the shift most teams underweight, and the one with the strongest 2026 evidence behind it.

-For AI visibility, being mentioned across the web matters more than being linked.
-Ahrefs studied 75,000 brands in 2026 and found unlinked web mentions correlated with AI citations at 0.664, while backlinks correlated at only 0.218, roughly a three-to-one gap in favor of mentions.
-The off-page work that earns ChatGPT citations looks less like a link campaign and more like being genuinely talked about where your buyers already are.
+For AI visibility, being mentioned across the web matters more than being linked — across engines, unlinked mentions correlate with AI citations far more strongly than backlinks do (the numbers and the Ahrefs study behind them are in how to improve brand visibility in AI search).
+For ChatGPT in particular, the off-page work that earns citations looks less like a link campaign and more like being genuinely talked about where your buyers already are.
 ChatGPT builds a picture of your brand from the whole web, and mentions, reviews, and third-party roundups all feed that picture.

 The single most important of those places is Reddit.
 In Ahrefs' analysis of 9.6 million queries, Reddit was ChatGPT's most-cited domain by a wide margin, ahead of Wikipedia in second.
 When ChatGPT needs a real human opinion (which tool people actually like, which review is honest), it reaches for Reddit first.
 That makes authentic Reddit presence one of the highest-value off-page moves for most brands in 2026.